John O'Brian: Clement Greenberg: The Collected Essays and Criticism

 The four volumes of Clement Greenberg: The Collected Essays and Criticism have generated international interest and debate.
 The first two volumes appeared in 1986, the second two in 1993.
 In an editorial written for The New Criterion, Hilton Kramer expressed admiration for Greenberg's criticism but distaste for O'Brian's politicization of it.
-Following a 2009 symposium at Harvard University on Greenberg, Jeff Nguyen wrote: “The symposium kicked off with a roundtable discussion featuring experts on Greenberg’s art criticism: Yve-Alain Bois (heavyweight in 20th century European and American art), Thierry de Duve (specialist in the metaphysics of art, made Duchamp difficult), Serge Guilbaut (specialist in art and politics during the Cold War), Rosalind Krauss (foremost champion of Greenberg, turned defector), John O’Brian (editor of the Collected Essays and Criticism).
+Following a 2009 symposium at Harvard University on Greenberg, Jeff Nguyen wrote: "The symposium kicked off with a roundtable discussion featuring experts on Greenberg's art criticism: Yve-Alain Bois (heavyweight in 20th century European and American art), Thierry de Duve (specialist in the metaphysics of art, made Duchamp difficult), Serge Guilbaut (specialist in art and politics during the Cold War), Rosalind Krauss (foremost champion of Greenberg, turned defector), John O'Brian (editor of the Collected Essays and Criticism).
 Benjamin Buchloch was the moderator.
 Holy Critics!
 How many more rock stars can you cram into a room?
 The only person missing from this esteemed company was Michael Fried.
-The University of British Columbia (Serge Guilbaut and John O’Brian) appears to be a happening place for art history.”
+The University of British Columbia (Serge Guilbaut and John O'Brian) appears to be a happening place for art history."

 Research and Archives

-Until the early 2000s, O’Brian’s research focused on modern art history and criticism, primarily in North America.
+Until the early 2000s, O'Brian's research focused on modern art history and criticism, primarily in North America.
 Since then, it has concentrated on nuclear photography in North America and Japan.
 His archives include photographs, study notes, correspondence, interviews, journal reviews, and press clippings.
-Notable collections within the archives include correspondence with Clement Greenberg from 1981-1993 and atomic photographs (military, press, and vernacular), artworks, protest leaflets, propaganda pamphlets, corporate reports, government bulletins, newspaper front pages, and postcards.
-The archives are promised to the National Gallery of Canada.
+Notable collections within the archives include correspondence with Clement Greenberg from 1981 to 1993 and atomic photographs (military, press, and vernacular), artworks, protest leaflets, propaganda pamphlets, corporate reports, government bulletins, newspaper front pages, and postcards.
+There is now a John O’Brian fonds at the National Gallery of Canada Library and Archives, Ottawa.